 About Gulf State Park

 For information regarding current park operations, please read the "Visitor Need to Know" document provides an overview of Gulf State Park, including current hours of operations for all facilities, capacity limits at each facility, amenity availability, contact information, and much more!

-Please review Governor Ivey's Safer Apart Order currently in effect until 5:00 PM on Wednesday, May 5th, 2021.
+Please review Governor Ivey's Safer Apart Order currently in effect.

 Gulf State Park has two miles of beaches, a spacious campground and a brand new Lodge and Conference Center to greet you.
 Yes, we have gorgeous white sand, surging surf, seagulls and a variety of activities, but there is more than sand and surf to sink your toes into.